davidji99/terraform-provider-herokux/docs/data-sources/addons.md

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attribute is exported:

-* `addon_ids` - A list of the add-ons IDs installed on the app.

-* `addon_names` - A list of the add-ons names installed on the app.
+* `addons` - A map containing the add-ons UID and names as key-value pairs.

-Note that the indexes of add-ons names and IDs correspond.